 ● The legal guardians of the child

 The law is on the side of the child.
-However, it is important that a Coeur d’Alene sex abuse of minors attorney used to fight for their rights understands the way of the law.
+However, it is important that a lawyer is used to fight for their rights understands the way of the law.
 His or her skill will secure the case, and this is how the child will get justice.